Civil registration: England and Wales

 The official registers are not directly accessible by the general public.
 Instead, indexes are made available which can be used to find the relevant register entry and then request a certified copy of the details.

-The General Register Office—now merged into the Her Majesty's Passport Office—has overall responsibility for registration administration.
+The General Register Office for England and Wales (now merged into His Majesty's Passport Office) has overall responsibility for registration administration.

 Scotland

 Civil registration came into force in Scotland on 1 January 1855.
 A significant difference from the English system is the greater detail required for a registration.
 This means that if a certified copy of an entry is requested, it will contain much more information.

 The General Register Office for Scotland has overall responsibility for registration administration and drafting legislative changes in this area (as well as census data).
 They are governed by the Registration of Births, Deaths and Marriages (Scotland) Act 1965 and subsequent legislation (responsibility for which has now been devolved to the Scottish Parliament).